sowiecki/gtfo/environment/README.md

 Markers to overlay on maps.

 ### mock-data.json
 Mock room reservation data, indentical in format to a response from Exchange services.
-Automatically generated with the `--mocks` flag.
+Automatically generated with the `--mocks` flag, or automatically regenerated if existing mock reservations are over a day old.

 ### Office map backgrounds
 Each floor/section of an office map should have its own backgrund image.